 Some ports and municipalities have been met with legal challenges when implementing their mandatory truck programs.
-The Port of Los Angeles is an example of a port that has met with legal and organized labor challenges to their mandatory truck replacement programs.
+The Ports of Los Angeles and Long Beach are examples of ports that have been met with legal and organized labor challenges to their mandatory truck replacement programs.

-The Port of Seattle's mandatory clean truck program will require 80% of all trucks entering port facilities to meet emission standards for engine-year 2007 by 2015.
-Trucks that do not meet the required emission standards will be turned away at the terminal gates.48 significant outreach, trucks have voluntarily been replaced at some ports with newer cleaner trucks where there has been port, state and/or federal (EPA) grant funding made available.
-The Port of Baltimore's voluntary drayage truck replacement program recently announced replacement of 50 older, short-haul drayage trucks with newer, cleaner trucks under a program supported by federal and state funds.49
+The Port of Seattle's mandatory clean truck program will require 80% of all trucks entering port facilities to meet emission standards for engine-year 2007 by the end of 2015.
+Trucks that do not meet the required emission standards will be turned away at the terminal gates.

-In comparison, a number of ports have instituted a voluntary truck replacement program and do not turn drivers away if the truck does not meet certain standards (e.g. 2007 level engine standards).
-Through "The drayage truck replacement effort has been one of the greatest clean air success stories in recent years in southern California."
+"The drayage truck replacement effort has been one of the greatest clean air success stories in recent years in southern California."